Table of contents

 Existing Debt

-• If the property was purchased with a hard money or bridge loan (e.g., fix and flip or fix and rent loans), many lenders allow refinancing after just 90 days of seasoning—sometimes less, depending on improvements made.
+If the property was purchased with a hard money or bridge loan (e.g., fix and flip or fix and rent loans), some lenders allow refinancing after just 90 days of seasoning, sometimes less, depending on cash out or rate and term refinance.

 Verified Rehab